 A limited number of rooms has been pre-booked at a preferential rate.
 Reservations should be made directly through the hotel.
 Credit card details must be given in order to secure your reservation.
 Please note that the number of rooms is limited.
 We recommend that you proceed with your reservations as soon as possible.

 The UIA is proud to present this seminar in Costa Rica, a democratic country full of tradition that abolished the army in 1949 and changed the weapons for social and economic development.
 Coffee and banana are the traditional products, which defined the economic activity in the XIX century and the end of XX.
 In the 1980s, the Costa Rican economy initiated a process of opening up to foreign direct investment and obtained great results in social security and education.
 Thanks to the civilian vocation of the country, Peace was achieved in Central America and President Oscar Arias Sánchez won the Nobel Peace Prize.
 These conditions were conducive to develop foreign investment and make the country a center hub for companies interested in developing Latin American markets and tourism investment.
 In 1997, the US transnational Company Intel settled in Costa Rica and generated during the following years an influx of investment that today boosts its economy and constitutes an important center of foreign investment.

 To register or for more information about this program, view the program brochure.

-For more about the International Section, please contact Tiffany Bardwell at firstname.lastname@example.org.
+For more information about the International Section, please contact Tiffany Bardwell, at firstname.lastname@example.org.